-A pleasant way to get to know other church members is by attending our monthly potluck dinners.
+A pleasant way to get to know other church members is by attending our potluck dinners.
 Conversation and food are plentiful.
-Dates, times and locations can be found in the weekly email announcements.
+Check the newsletter for Potluck dinners.
 Come and enjoy an evening of food and fellowship.

 Social and Environmental Justice

 The Social and Environmental Justice group supports and coordinates activities that promote social justice and are relevant to our Seven Principles.
 As a member of the team you'll be helping to develop and implement our congregation’s programs.
 A few of our current projects include: Working with the SLO Food Bank at their San Simeon location, participating in the Adopt-a-Highway program, raising money to support UUSC programs such as Guest at Your Table and working in cooperation with local environmental and social services organizations on existing projects and special events.
 For more information call (805) 395-4055 or e-mail email@example.com

 Social and Environmental Justice at UUCC

 The Social and Environmental Justice Committee meets quarterly to discuss our various commitments within the community of Cambria and more broadly in the world.
 We welcome you to join us.

 Below are the members of the Committee and the organizations they represent to the congregations as liaisons.

 Wayne Attoe—Greenspace; Friends of the Elephant Seal

 Janet Cooper—CANS Board Member, SLO Food Bank site for San Simeon, Highway Cleanup Crew